sanketsabharwal/DirectionalityOfInfluence/README.md

 4. Execute the script.
 This will aggregate the data and produce a final CSV file named `Final_[DatasetName]_Results_GC.csv` (e.g., `Final_Borodin_Results_GC.csv`).
 5. Open the final CSV file and manually map the melody instrument to each file as the last column.

 ## Omega Ensemble Granger Causality Analysis

-This section provides steps to execute the script `final_granger_analysis_omega_glmer.r` which performs an analysis on the Omega Ensemble Granger Causality data.
-Before executing this script, ensure that the CSV files located in the `example_results` folder have been updated according to the instructions in the "Aggregation and Formatting" section.

-## Omega Ensemble Granger Causality Analysis